project-feynman/v2/README.md

-# Feynman turns '1-on-1 interactions' into learning resources for other students
+# Feynman is a website where natural 1-on-1 interactions are distilled into priceless learning resources for other students

 <p align="center">
   <img src="demo.gif" style="max-height: 250px;" alt="Feynman Preview">